cheng-alvin/trainsnap/README.md

 ![Size of Codebase](https://img.shields.io/github/languages/code-size/cheng-alvin/trainsnap)
 ![License](https://img.shields.io/github/license/cheng-alvin/trainsnap)

-### License
+### 📜 License
 All the code under the TrainSnap project repository is licensed under the MIT license which is a popular open-source license for projects like this!
 Please see [LICENSE](https://github.com/cheng-alvin/trainsnap/blob/main/LICENSE) for the details.
+All code and work listed on the TrainSnap project is Free for personal use, limitations may be imposed for commerical usage, please contact eventide1029@gmail.com for more information!

+### Contributing

 ---
 Made with love in Melbourne, Victoria ❤️